BawCOS/Computational-Probability-and-Statistics/docs/18-Hypothesis-Testing-Case-Study.md

 The observed difference of -29.2\% is a rare event if there really is no impact from listing gender in the candidates' files, which provides us with two possible interpretations of the study results:

-\begin{itemize}
-\setlength{\itemsep}{0mm}
-\item[$H_0$:] \textbf{Null hypothesis.} Gender has no effect on promotion decision, and we observed a difference that is so large that it would only happen rarely.
+$H_0$: **Null hypothesis.** Gender has no effect on promotion decision, and we observed a difference that is so large that it would only happen rarely.
-\item[$H_A$:] \textbf{Alternative hypothesis.} Gender has an effect on promotion decision, and what we observed was actually due to equally qualified women being discriminated against in promotion decisions, which explains the large difference of -29.2\%.
+$H_A$: **Alternative hypothesis.** Gender has an effect on promotion decision, and what we observed was actually due to equally qualified women being discriminated against in promotion decisions, which explains the large difference of -29.2\%.
-\end{itemize}

 When we conduct formal studies, we reject a skeptical position if the data strongly conflict with that position.^[This reasoning does not generally extend to anecdotal observations.
 Each of us observes incredibly rare events every day, events we could not possibly hope to predict.
 However, in the non-rigorous setting of anecdotal evidence, almost anything may appear to be a rare event, so the idea of looking for rare events in day-to-day activities is treacherous.
 For example, we might look at the lottery: there was only a 1 in 176 million chance that the Mega Millions numbers for the largest jackpot in history (March 30, 2012) would be (2, 4, 23, 38, 46) with a Mega ball of (23), but nonetheless those numbers came up!
 However, no matter what numbers had turned up, they would have had the same incredibly rare odds.
-That is, \emph{any set of numbers we could have observed would ultimately be incredibly rare}.
+That is, **any set of numbers we could have observed would ultimately be incredibly rare**.
 This type of situation is typical of our daily lives: each possible event in itself seems incredibly rare, but if we consider every alternative, those outcomes are also incredibly rare.
 We should be cautious not to misinterpret such anecdotal evidence.]

 In our analysis, we determined that there was only a ~ 2\% probability of obtaining a test statistic where the difference between female and male promotion proportions was 29.2\% or larger assuming gender had no impact.
 So we conclude the data provide evidence of gender discrimination against women by the supervisors.
 In this case, we reject the null hypothesis in favor of the alternative.